ResearchComputing/Documentation/FAQs.md

 ### Why do I get an 'LMOD' error when I try to load Slurm?

 Using the Summit module environment from login nodes requires typing `module load slurm/summit`.
 However, the slurm/summit module environment is already pre-loaded on Summit scompile and compute nodes.
 Therefore, if you are on a Summit 'scompile' node, in a Summit 'sinteractive' job, or submitting a job to a Summit compute node (via a job script) and you load 'slurm/summit' you will get the 'LMOD' error.
 This error can be disregarded, as no harm is done.

 ***

-### Why is my job pending with reason 'ReqNodeNotAvail'?

-The 'ReqNodeNotAvail' message usually means that your node has been reserved for maintenance during the period you have requested within your job script.
-This message often occurs in the days leading up to our regularly scheduled maintenance, which is performed the first Wednesday of every month.
-So, for example, if you submit a job with a 72 hour wall clock request on the first Monday of the month, you will receive the 'ReqNodeNotAvail' error because the node is reserved for maintenance within that 72-hour window.
-You can confirm whether the requested node has a reservation by typing `scontrol show reservation` to list all active reservations.

-If you receive this message, the following solutions are available: 1) submit a shorter job that does not intersect the maintenance window; or 2) wait until after maintenance.

-***